Reflections of the Past

 Hunter’s desire is to preserve a cultural history that is quickly fading.
 His love of old buildings, antique vehicles, and rural landscapes dominates his portfolio; however, the romance of the French Riviera, where he frequently visits his daughter and grandchildren, also captures his imagination.

-FROM TOP LEFT TO LOWER LEFT
+FROM TOP LEFT TO LOWER RIGHT

 The Trolley Barn – Massachusetts

 Old French Monastery – France